timpratim/Speech-To-Text-guide/README.md

 **Task**: In the git branch named "db-layer", extend your current program with the database operations.
 Add the necessary commands like "save" and "get" to the CLI for testing.

+Let's run the docker commands again

+> **Note:** If you don't want to build everything from scratch and just want to see the application running, you can pull the Docker image directly from the GitHub registry.
+The Docker container relies on an environment variable `IP_ADDRESS` for your local IP address.
+Remember to set this variable before running the container using the `-e` option in the `docker run` command.
+You can use the Docker image and proceed to the next steps.
+Use the following command:
+>
+>  ```bash
+>  docker run --platform linux/amd64 --network surrealdb-network -v "$(pwd)":/data -e IP_ADDRESS=192.168.77.146 -it --rm ghcr.io/timpratim/speech-to-text-guide:6-db-layer get "JzPfMbG1vrE"
+>  ```

 **Code Snippets**

 ```go